 Today we visit Positano, famous for elegant fashion boutiques and seaside charm, this has been a holiday destination since Roman times.

-Positano: We meet in Positano for lunch, in a restaurant overlooking the beach.
+We meet Positano for lunch, in a restaurant overlooking the beach.
 After a relaxing lunch we have some free time in the afternoon.
-You can spend some of the afternoon exploring the narrow back streets lined with bougainvillea, or just find your nearest café, put your feet up and sample the local specialty – limoncello!
+You can spend some of the afternoon exploring the narrow back streets lined with bougainvillea, or just find your nearest café, put your feet up and sample the local gelato.

 To return to Amalfi we go by boat, and cruising along the coast reveals a new perspective on the area, with some incredible houses tucked away and tiny hidden beaches.